 Like most every other landmark in Los Angeles, Urban Light has also been a location used in a number of movies.
 These include: No Strings Attached, a Tori Amos video entitled, Maybe California, and in the film Valentine’s Day.
 It has also appeared in a Guinness commercial, a Vanity Fair article and it was used in a dance scene in VH1’s Hit the Floor.

 If you are visiting Los Angeles and the Hollywood Walk of Fame was one of your destinations, it is a short 3 mile drive down LaBrea (the street bounding the western edge of the Walk of Fame) to Urban Light.
 The sculpture is located in front of the Los Angeles County Museum of Art at 5905 Wilshire Blvd.

 This section of Wilshire Blvd is known as the Miracle Mile.
-Some other notable LA attractions a stones throw from the museum we will be writing about soon are the LaBrea Tar Pits and the Petersen Automotive Museum.
+Some other notable LA attractions a stones throw from the museum are the LaBrea Tar Pits and the Petersen Automotive Museum.

 This site does contain some affiliate ad links from various companies including Amazon and I do earn a small commission from qualifying purchases.
 I try to only recommend products and services I believe are of good value.